NaveenKumar9717/Help_Blog/README.md

 # Life-Blogs

 Website with Blogs that can save life of anyone during this tough situtation by sharing information about nearby beds availablity
-<h3>You can save life of someone by giving message here of atatus near you</h3>
+<h3>You can save life of someone by giving message here status of nearest area about beds and oxygen anything</h3>
 Website contains Corona Update feature  giving latest inforamtion of daily information about corona news
 <h1>Tech STACK USED : </h1>